- Carry your medication in a carry-on bag and bring a letter from your doctor explaining why you need it.

 In practice, this means that if you usually take your medication in the morning and you were taking a long evening flight, you wouldn’t take your pills in the morning.
 Instead, you would take them during the afternoon or early evening.
 Then you would take another dose just before or after the plane lands.
 The next time it’s morning in the country you are in, take your dose as usual.

-If you’re taking efavirenz or Atripla, you might sometimes experience side effects such as anxiety or mood changes.
+If you’re taking efavirenz, you might sometimes experience side effects such as anxiety or mood changes.
 If you want to avoid these while you’re in the airport or on your flight try to avoid taking a dose just before you leave.
 You can safely delay taking your medication for a few hours.

 This advice applies to modern anti-HIV drugs which are taken twice a day.
 You may need to take an extra dose during long flights.